We recommend to update the system in the following order:

 1. Download the WAR file to your server (the package on the website is a ZIP file containing the WAR file and instructions; unzip this file to extract the WAR file)

-2. Backup the XML configuration file (if you didn’t already do that):
+2. Make a backup of the XML configuration file (if you didn’t already do that):

 cp /var/lib/tomcat9/conf/Catalina/localhost/ROOT.xml /var/lib/tomcat9/conf/Catalina/localhost/ROOT.xml~